KevinJayData/first-republic/readme.md

 # First Republic Take Home

+Note: Look above at `app.py` for all the code used to answer questions.

 ### 1) How many employees submitted ideas?
 Answer: 102 unique employees submitted ideas.
 I used username as that is likely, but not guaranteed, to account for duplicate employee names.